IllusionMods/KeelPlugins/README.md

 ## How to install
 1. Install the latest build of [BepInEx](https://github.com/BepInEx/BepInEx/releases)
-2. Download the latest release for your game from [appveyor](https://ci.appveyor.com/project/Keelhauled/keelplugins/build/artifacts)
+2. Download the latest release for your game from [the releases page](../../releases)
 3. Put the dll files you want in the `bepinex/plugins` folder

 ## Plugin descriptions